-To receive disability accommodations for exams or quizzes, students must be registered with ODA and have given their instructor an accommodation letter indicating they have been approved for exam accommodations.
+To receive disability accommodations for exams or quizzes, students must register with ODA and give their instructor an accommodation letter indicating they have been approved for exam accommodations.
 When possible, students are encouraged to make arrangements to take exams with instructors or in the department.
 By doing this, instructors are likely to be available for asking questions or to inform students about changes that may have been made on a test.
 A student’s or instructor’s class schedule may prevent a student from taking an exam with an instructor.
 Therefore, depending on the circumstances, other options for administering exam accommodations may include:

 - ODA on the Hattiesburg campus

-- In online courses
+- Online (for online courses and systems)

 When contacting ODA or the Gulf Coast Exam Proctor to schedule an exam, students should give:

-- exam date and time
+- Exam date and time

-- instructor name and contact information
+- Instructor name and contact information

-- students’ phone number
+- Students’ phone number